 When they do start to go up, they frequently don’t go up at the same time.
 Their ears do all kinds of wonky things in the teething stage.
 For example, one ear might be up and one might be down, then the next day opposite ears will stand and lay down.
 One or two ears might start going up, and then the next day they both might be down.
 One ear may be up weeks before the other ear stands up.
 Also, when they do start standing up they are often not completely erect (they look more like airplane wings).
 The point is, when he/she is done teething, his/her ears will almost always stand correctly.
 Have patience and let nature take it’s course, and when he or she is ready his/her ears will be straight and beautiful!

-If your Frenchie is over 14 weeks old and it bothers you that his/her ears are still not up or showing signs of going up, it is time to start thinking about taping them up (even though if left alone they will eventually go up on their own in most cases).
-When we purchased our little Ayla at 7 wks, her previous owner had her ears taped up.
-Though Ayla was still very young, the previous owner wanted to assist her since her siblings already had erect ears.
+If your Frenchie is over 14 weeks old and his/her ears are still not up or showing signs of going up, it is time to start thinking about taping them up so that they will be nice and straight in adulthood.
+When we purchased our little Ayla at 7 weeks, her breeder had her ears taped up.
+Though Ayla was still very young, she wanted to assist her since her siblings already had erect ears.
 In our personal opinion, it was not necessary and a little premature in Alya’s case, and was probably the reason her ears did not stand up directly on top of her head but were actually canted a little to the side in adulthood.